biwascheme/biwascheme/doc/internal/opecodes.md

   - op_return pops stack frame, tco_counter and call_stack.
     call_stack may be popped more than once if value of tco_counter >= 1.

+Length of call_stack is capped to Interpreter#max_trace_size (which defaults to BiwaScheme.max_trace_size).
+We do not cap length of tco_counter because it does not grow with tail calls.

 #### example

 program: